glnewton/Green-Things-vs-Dead-Things/README.md

 Elements of both functional programming and object-oriented programming are used in this project.

-## Technologies, Features & Libraries Used
+## Technologies, Language Features & Libraries Used

 - HTML
 - CSS
 - JavaScript
 - CSS Library: Bootstrap (buttons mainly)
 - JS Features:
+    - Classes
+    - Modules

 ## Features